javeriaZ1131/MLP-for-Digit-Recognization/README.md

 The MNIST dataset contains only grayscale images.
 Step 2:
-The sample of pixel distribution graph for the single digit from the mnist dataset.
+The sample of pixel distribution graph for the single digit from the mnist dataset is shown in the file.

 Step 3:
 In order to train our neural network in multi layer perceptron  we have to firstly  classify images.
 We first have to unroll the height x width pixel format into one big vector - the input vector.